Top 10 Frequently Asked Questions for Weddings

-Wedding photography commissions are accepted up to one year in advance.
+Wedding photography commissions are accepted up 12-18 months in advance.

 - You will pick out the things you'd like in your package.

-- Submit your contract with a booking fee to hold your wedding date.
+- Submit your contract with a booking fee to hold your date.

 - The final balance of your package is due 30 days before the wedding.